Get started with customs clearance for wine shipping

 This article will give you a thorough introduction to customs clearance and how it affects your shipments.

 A custom clearance fee is the charge for the services carried out by customs after you submit your documents.
-It covers processing and facilitating the movement of goods through customs. thes.
+It covers processing and facilitating the movement of goods through customs.
 The cost of the customs clearance fee may vary depending on the type of goods, their value, and the complexity of the clearance process.
-It can be a flat rate, or a percentage of the value of the wine being shipped.
+It can be a flat rate, or a percentage of the value of the beverage being shipped.

 Generally, if you are sending alcoholic beverages within the EU, your shipment will not need to go through customs clearance before delivery.
 This means there is no customs clearance fee to pay.
 However, you may still need to pay excise duties and VAT.

 For EU imports from a non-EU country, your shipment will need to go through customs, which means a customs clearance fee will apply.
-The customs authorities will decide if the wine can be imported into the EU, and whether the required import documents have been submitted.
+The customs authorities will decide if the beverage can be imported into the EU, and whether the required import documents have been submitted.

 When importing wine, distilled spirits or beer to the US, you will first need to obtain a Federal Basic Importer’s Permit from the Tax and Trade Bureau (TTB).
 There are no fees for obtaining the permit, but you will be responsible for other applicable Federal excise taxes and duties, as defined in the Internal Revenue Code.
 For US imports, these are collected by US Customs and Border Protection (CBP).
 You can find more information on duties on the CBP Duty Rates page, and also by checking for your item on the Harmonized Tariff System (HTS) database.